-We recorded an income tax benefit on continuing operations of \$0.1 million in fiscal year 2019 compared to an income tax benefit of \$47.3 million in fiscal year 2018.
 The income tax benefit during fiscal year 2019 was driven primarily by benefits in the U.S. jurisdiction related to continuing operations losses, research tax credits, and stock compensation deductions in excess of book expenses.
 We also recorded a \$1.4 million benefit due to a state tax change that resulted from the acquisition of GENEWIZ.
-We also recorded a tax provision of \$3.0 million during the year related to changes in the toll charge recorded during 2018.
-The provision was the result of a change in tax legislation and the completion of all accounting of the charge under Staff Accounting Bulletin No.118.
+We also recorded a tax provision of \$3.0 million during the year related to changes in the toll charge based on a change in tax legislation and the completion of all accounting of the charge under SAB 118.
 The overall benefit for fiscal year 2019 was partially offset by the tax provisions on earnings in our foreign jurisdictions during the year.
-The income tax benefit during fiscal year 2018 was driven primarily by the reversal of the valuation allowance against a substantial portion of the U.S. net deferred tax assets, offset by the estimated toll charge of \$8.0 million on our taxable foreign earnings, net of foreign tax credits, associated with the enactment of the Tax Cuts and Jobs Act during fiscal year 2018.
-The tax benefit for fiscal year 2018 also included a \$0.7 million tax benefit related to the re-measurement of net U.S. deferred tax liabilities to account for the reduced 21 percent statutory federal income tax rate.
-The overall benefit for fiscal year 2018 was partially offset by the tax provisions on earnings in our foreign jurisdictions during the year.